Kyai Haji Yahya Cholil Staquf

 Influence

-Personal Education: Mr. Staquf is descended from a long and illustrious line of Javanese ulama and was educated from earliest childhood in the formal and esoteric (spiritual) sciences of Islam, Mr. Staquf later became a disciple of venerated Islamic scholar and head of the NU Supreme Council, KH.
-Ali Maksum (1915–1989), and of long-time NU Chairman and Indonesia’s first democratically elected head of state, KH.
-Abdurrahman Wahid (1940 – 2009).
+Personal Education: Mr Staquf is descended from a long and illustrious line of Javanese ulema and was educated from earliest childhood in the formal and spiritual sciences of Islam, Mr Staquf later became a disciple of venerated Islamic scholar and head of the NU Supreme Council, KH Ali Maksum (1915–1989), and of long-time NU Chairman and Indonesia’s first democratically elected head of state, KH Abdurrahman Wahid (1940 – 2009).

-Model of Traditionalism: With a mainly rural membership base, the Nahdlatul Ulama distinguishes itself from other Islamic organisations in Indonesia by positioning itself as a premier organisation of traditional Islam—with an emphasis on education and political engagement based on Islamic principles.
+Model of Traditionalism: With a mainly rural membership base, the Nahdlatul Ulama distinguishes itself from other Islamic organizations in Indonesia by positioning itself as a premier organization of traditional Islam—with an emphasis on education and political engagement based on Islamic principles.

 Quotes